 |Centre for Small Business Promotion||This is a Chief directorate in the DTI, responsible for policy and coordination of support programmes for SMMEs.
 It also mobilises funds and supervises the establishment of new institutions.|

-Majority of the LBSCs focus on start-up business, targeting unemployed, women and youth.
+The majority of the LBSCs focus on a start-up businesses, targeting the unemployed, women and youth.

 |Khula||Provides access to finance through:||Mainly targets very small, small and medium enterprises, with two small programmes for the survivalist and micro sectors.|

 The MACs are mainly for small and medium, more formal businesses.BRAIN for the entire spectrum of SMMEs.

 |Provincial SMME desks||To provide a one-stop information centre to SMMEs and develop enabling government policy to support SMMEs in each province.
 Activities of the SMME desks include (though not in all provinces):|